Rezonality/zep/README.md

 Pull requests are appreciated and encouraged ;)

-There also is a trivial example of integrating zep into imgui here:
+There also is a trivial example of integrating zep into imgui here (Needs an update/sync to the latest -I do recommend using the library over the single header approach)
 [Zep Inside ImGui Demo](https://github.com/cmaughan/imgui)

 Screenshots